altaga/Lightsaver/README.md

         return new Decimal(amount).sub(new Decimal(balance)).div(usd2).toNumber();
         }

-- Protocolo porcentual, a diferencia del protocolo anterior este tiene como fin ahorrar siempre un porcentaje seleccionado en la UI.
+- Percentage protocol, unlike the previous protocol, this one aims to always save a percentage selected in the UI.

         export function percentageSaving(number, percentage) {
         return number * (percentage / 100);